-2.4 Location and levels of bush fire hazards
+2.4 Location and levels of bushfire hazards

-The location and levels of existing bush fire hazard areas both within and adjacent to the proposed CCN development is outlined in the vegetation class and bush fire hazard assessment map (Figure 5).
+The location and levels of existing bushfire hazard areas both within and adjacent to the project area are outlined in the vegetation class and bushfire hazard assessment maps (Figure 5).
 This map has been created using the abovementioned vegetation class and type description and assessed available fuel loads.
+Figure 5 displays the bushfire hazards within and adjacent to the project area according to the planned development scenario (i.e. majority of vegetation within 100 m of the project area is cleared in accordance with the Atlantis Beach master plan prior to development of the project area).

-Bush fire hazard levels within and adjacent to the proposed CCN development, are moderate to extreme.
-Classifying the bush fire hazard by assessing the predominant vegetation is a key to the initial determination of site suitability for development.
+Bushfire hazard levels within the project area will be low within residential lots and POS areas 1 and 2 during and after development.
+Bushfire hazard levels within conservation POS areas 3 and 4 and areas within 100 m of the project area range from low to extreme.
+Classifying the bushfire hazard by assessing the predominant vegetation is a key to the initial determination of site suitability for development.
 This also leads to determination of the potential level of construction standard by the application of AS 3959-2009 for any proposed development.